verida/verida-js/packages/vda-did-resolver/doc/did-method-spec.md

 ##### Controller changes (`DIDOwnerChanged`)

-When the controller address of a `did:ethr` is changed, a `DIDOwnerChanged` event is emitted.
+When the controller address of a `did:vda` is changed, a `DIDOwnerChanged` event is emitted.

 ```solidity
 event DIDOwnerChanged(